 The facilitator/elicitor then took over, and the group began discussing dynamics and the stocks and flows of children in the foster care system.
-Large white boards were used to sketch diagrams; standard white flip charts stored important ideas; notes were kept on a computer by a recorder; and the modeler/reflector, as refiner of model structure, sketched and formulated and reformulated on paper, periodically taking over the discussion to work with the group about what he heard them saying.
+Large white boards were used to sketch diagrams; standard white flip charts stored important ideas; notes were kept on a computer by a recorder; and the modeler/reflector, as refiner of model structure, sketched and formulated and reformulated on paper.
+Periodically the modeler/reflector intervened and worked with the group directly to clarify parts of the discussion, add a modeling or system insight, or emphasize an important point.

 The group evolved the view of stocks and flows of children in the foster care system shown in Figure 3.
-By dinner time on the first day of the workshop, the rudiments of a model formulation involving four sectors had been crafted by the group and the modeling support team: Child stocks and flows, Child Protective Services staff and Case workers, Care capacities, and Workload effects.
-The modeler/reflector spent the evening after dinner translating the model into STELLA8 while the facilitator worked with the group to assign values to parameters, initial values, and initial flows (which proved surprisingly helpful).
-The next morning, after a session stepping back to review the definition of the problems being addressed, the model was simulated for the group.
+By dinnertime on the first day of the workshop, the rudiments of a model formulation involving four sectors had been crafted by the group and the modeling support team: child stocks and flows, child protective services staff and caseworkers, care capacities, and workload effects.
+The modeler/reflector spent the evening after dinner translating the model into STELLA while the facilitator worked with the group to assign values to parameters, initial values, and initial flows.
+The parameter elicitation exercise was surprisingly crucial, not only providing input to the modeling effort but revealing areas of uncertainty, disagreement, and actual ignorance among these experts on foster care, which pointed toward the need for further work.
+The next morning, after a session to review the definition of the problems being addressed, the model was simulated for the group.

-The workshop was considered a great success by all the participants, with the modeling team flushed with enthusiasm about developing a significant model with the active participation of twelve experts in under two days.
-Yet little obvious follow-up work resulted until a year later, when modeling support team worked with a group of foster care agency heads in New York City in a similar but much abbreviated fashion to set a base for understandings about the implementation of an initiative in New York State foster care known as Home Rebuilders.
-This experimental program will alter funding mechanisms in an effort to focus resources on after care, an idea that was supported by model-based analyses from the foster care modeling work.
+The workshop was considered a great success by all the participants, with the modeling team flushed with enthusiasm about developing a significant model with the active participation of 12 experts in under two days.
+Yet for a year little obvious follow-up work resulted.
+The individual whom we called the gatekeeper worked within his agency on foster care database development and the planning of a major New York State initiative known as the Home Rebuilders project.
+A year later the modeling support team worked with a group of foster care agency heads in New York City in a similar but much abbreviated fashion to set a base for understandings about the implementation of Home Rebuilders.
+This experimental program will alter funding mechanisms in an effort to focus resources on aftercare, an idea that was supported by model-based analyses from the foster care modeling work.